ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # docker push registry.eu-gb.bluemix.net/$(cf ic namespace get)/mysql:cloudnative
     ```

 5. Create MySQL container with database `inventorydb`.
 This database can be connected at `<docker-host-ipaddr/hostname>:3306`.
 The user will be replicated, so there is no need to create the user here.
-Ensure that SERVER_ID is set to some unique number (not 1).
+Ensure that SERVER_ID is set to a number other than 1, as this is what the first MySQL server is set to.

     _It is recommended to change the default passwords used here._
     ```